edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 And in the C-suite?
 [Executive teams with more diversity made more money](https://www.mckinsey.com/business-functions/organization/our-insights/is-there-a-payoff-from-top-team-diversity) for their companies (and, by extension, themselves).

-{% asset 'blog/2019-08-28-lgbtq-diversity-training_1.jpg'
-  alt='Diverse teams outperform individual decision-makers 87% of the time' magick:resize='1170' @pic %}
+{% picture blog/2019-08-28-lgbtq-diversity-training_1.jpg --alt Diverse teams outperform individual decision-makers 87% of the time %}

 ## Why is LGBTQ diversity training so important?